Azure/autorest.csharp/docs/mgmt/readme.md

 1. The operation set must have a GET request.
 1. The schema of `200` response of the GET request is compatible to ARM's resource definition - it must have `id`, `type` and `name` (all of them are strings).

-If all the above conditions are met, this operation set will be marked as a "resource" by management generator, and the schema of the `200` response of the GET request will be its corresponding `ResourceData`.
+If all the above conditions are met, this operation set is marked as a "resource" by management generator, and the schema of the `200` response of the GET request is its corresponding `ResourceData`.

 There are multiple ways to tweak the criteria of identifying resources, please see [change the criteria of ARM resources](#change-the-criteria-of-arm-resources) and [change resource data](#change-resource-data) section.